Fashion Institute of Technology

-The Fashion Institute of Technology (FIT) is a public college under the State University of New York, in New York City.
+The Fashion Institute of Technology (FIT) is a public college and fashion school under the State University of New York, in New York City.
 It focuses on art, business, design, mass communication, and technology connected to the fashion industry.
 It was founded in 1944.
+FIT is a SUNY community college, and the only community college in NY that offers bachelors and masters degrees (in addition to associate degrees).

+History

+The Fashion Institute of Technology and Design was founded in 1944 as a two-year technical institute, operated by the New York City Board of Education and Educational Foundation for the Apparel Industry, a group composed of members of management and labor in the garment and fashion industry.
+The institute operated out of the Central High School of Needle Trades, and tuition was free.
+In 1951, the institute was named the Fashion Institute of Technology when it became a community college in the State University of New York (SUNY) and began offering associate degrees.
+Mortimer C. Ritter, who ran the institute since its founding, become the college's first president.
+It was the first public community college in New York City, and the second in the SUNY system.

+In 1967, FIT faculty and staff won the first higher education union contract in New York State.
+In the 1970s, FIT received permission from the state legislature to grant bachelor's and master's degrees.
+As a New York State community college, county governments contribute to the tuition costs of residents of those counties attending the school.

+In June 1998 Joyce F. Brown became the first woman and the first African American president of the school, and she remained president for 27.5 years, stepping down in December 2025.

 Academics

 Seventeen majors are offered through the School of Art and Design, and ten through the Jay and Patty Baker School of Business and Technology leading to degrees of Associate of Applied Science, Bachelor of Fine Arts, or Bachelor of Science.
 The School of Liberal Arts offers a degree program of Bachelor of Science in art history and museum professions and a degree program of Bachelor of Science in film and media.
 The School of Graduate Studies offers seven programs leading to degrees of Master of Arts, Master of Fine Arts, or Master of Professional Studies.

 In addition to the degree programs, FIT offers a wide selection of non-credit courses through the Center for Professional Studies.
 One of the most popular programs is the "Sew Like a Pro" series, which teaches basic through advanced sewing skills.

 FIT is an accredited institutional member of the Middle States Association of Colleges and Schools, the National Association of Schools of Art and Design, and the Council for Interior Design Accreditation.
 FIT publishes research on store branding and store positioning.
-In 1967, FIT faculty and staff won the first higher education union contract in New York State.
 It is also a part of the Beta Theta Sigma chapter of Phi Theta Kappa, which has been active since 1999.